OXID-eSales/module-template/README.md

 The great thing about codeception tests is, that they can create screenshot and html output in failure case, so you literally get a picture of the fail (`tests/Coreception/_output/`).

+**NOTE:** You should add groups to the codeception tests, generic test group for module and then group by topic.
+Makes it convenient to just run `vendor/bin/&runtest-codeception --group=somegroup`.

 ### Development Environment - Docker SDK

 You can install the shop on whatever system fits your needs, but please check the